BornToDoStuff/BornToDoStuff.github.io/_posts/wondrous/P-Z/2025-10-23-queens-golden-crown.md

 last_modified_at:
 ---

-This crown is not only made of gold, but encrusted in yellow sapphires, and it glistens with every movement.
+This crown is the same hue as solid gold, though slightly translucent and doesnt weigh as much as you might expect it to.
+It is encrusted in yellow gemstones and glistens with every movement.
 It has 10 charges and regains 1d6 + 4 charges each day at dawn.
 If you expend the last charge, roll a d20.
 On a 1, a swarm of bees appears, and consumes and destroys the crown before dispersing.

 While wearing the crown, as an action you can expend a number of charges to create one of the following effects.